mountHouli/amida-test/README.md

 ### Setup

 Right after finishing, I had a phone call with Jacob, in which he said just passing along the github repo link, rather than zipping the contents, was just fine.
-This requires a slight instructions change.
+This requires a slight instructions change, as reflected below...

 ```
 git clone git@github.com:mountHouli/amida-test.git